 Halloween is one of those holidays that people typically either love or hate—with nothing in between.
 If you choose to celebrate by handing out candy and letting your children trick or treat, try to have a positive attitude.
-This isn’t too difficult if you and your children follow some basic Halloween etiquette rules.
+You'll have a much better time if you and your children follow some basic Halloween etiquette rules.

 Handing Out Candy